jonbarrow/URTube/README.md

 - [X] Set video thumbnail as cover art metadata
 - [X] Set uploader as album metadata name
 - [X] Properly set the artist and song metadata based on video title
-- [ ] SoundCloud support
+- [X] SoundCloud support (CURRENTLY SOUNDCLOUD SUPPORT IS VERY ROUGH AND NOT WELL WRITTEN.
+IT SHOULD BE REWRITTEN)
-- [ ] all the stuff above but for SoundCloud songs
+- [X] all the stuff above but for SoundCloud songs

 ## Known bugs